bluetulip47/hello-world/README.md

 hello-world
 ===========

-Because you can't say "hello, world!" often enough.

-===========

 Make it work, make it right, make it fast.
 -- Kent Beck

+Creativity is intelligence having fun.
+-- Albert Einstein

+===========

+Piping in suprocess:
+Instead of hardcoding "|" into a shell Popen (which doesn't work, anyway), set up individual Popens for each command in the chain, and tie them together using the stdout and stdin arguments to the Popen function.